chris-goodchild/harp/README.md

 ### include

 One or more space-separated domains/paths to include exclusively

 ```
 $ harper --include http://my.special.domain images/includeImage.png
 ```

-### ignore
+### exclude

 One or more space-separated domains/paths to ignore

 ```
-$ harper --ignore http://ignored.cdn.com path-to/ignored.json
+$ harper --exclude http://ignored.cdn.com path-to/ignored.json
 ```

 ### help